 When she isn't in the lab, Melody can usually be found in the gym.
 As an avid weightlifter and aspiring powerlifter, she isn't shy to set goals and push herself in order to achieve what she strives for.
 As well as being active, Melody is a big fan of the creative arts, particularly drawing, painting and needlework.

 Jacob joined BonLab in the summer of 2016 via the Undergraduate Research Scholarships Scheme at Warwick as a 2nd year student.
-He currently continues his research alongside his studies.
-Jacob works on the fabrication of anisotropic colloids and investigates their behavior in condensed fluid environments.
+He currently continues his work as an MSc by research postgraduate student.
+Jacob works on the fabrication of colloids for batteries.

 In his free time he enjoyes hiking up large mountains.